California's closely watched House primaries offer preview of battle to control Congress

 47TH DISTRICT: REPLACING KATIE PORTER

-Republican Scott Baugh and Democratic state Sen. Dave Min were neck-and-neck in early returns to fill the seat that incumbent Democrat Katie Porter vacated to run for the U.S. Senate.
+Republican Scott Baugh and Democratic state Sen. Dave Min were out front in early returns to fill the seat that incumbent Democrat Katie Porter vacated to run for the U.S. Senate.

 Baugh, a former state Assembly member, narrowly lost to Porter in 2022 in a district that had once been reliably Republican.
 His party sees the seat as a top pick-up opportunity in November.